-In the second year, students also take four papers.
+In the second year, students take four papers.
 This year provides a foundation for the research-led teaching of the final year while also allowing students to begin to specialise in those areas that interest them.

 All students take the following paper:

-PBS 3: Social Psychology
+PBS 3: Social and Developmental Psychology

-PBS 4: Biological and Cognitive Psychology
+PBS 4: Cognitive Neuroscience and Experimental Psychology

 The list of optional papers may vary from year to year but will typically include papers in:

-- biological anthropology
+- Biological anthropology

-- history and philosophy of science
+- History and philosophy of science

-- social anthropology
+- Social anthropology